On Demand Pre-recorded Courses

 Are you are looking for a way to stay in shape, improve your core strength and posture while gaining flexibility?
 A way to exercise without compromising your joints or ligaments.
 Pilates at Home for the Over 50’s offers you exactly that.

-As our bodies age we tend to exercise less, and the less exercise we do, the harder it is to start again.
+As our bodies age we tend to exercise less, and the less exercise we do, the stiffer we become, and the harder it is to start again.
 But the older we get, the more important exercise becomes for our well being.

-Problems associated with poor posture, being overweight and poor muscle tone worsen with age, and knock-on effects such as aches and pains, osteoporosis, poor circulation, insomnia, and lack of energy, can become even more problematic.
+Problems associated with poor posture, being overweight and poor muscle tone tend to worsen with age.
+Knock-on effects include aches and pains, osteoporosis, poor circulation, insomnia, and lack of energy.
+All of these make it increasingly difficult to start an exercise regime.

-The good news is that Pilates at Home for the Over 50s offers a safe form of exercise for all ages and is particularly suitable for those who haven’t exercised in a while, who want to exercise in the comfort of their home in a live Zoom class, or at times to suit you with our On Demand pre-recorded classes.
+The good news is that Pilates at Home for the Over 50s offers a safe form of exercise for all ages and is particularly suitable for those who haven’t exercised in a while.
+Pilates is perfect for those who want to exercise in the comfort of their home, either with a live Zoom class, or at a time to suit you with our On Demand pre-recorded classes.

 What is Pilates?

-Pilates is a fitness program created by Joseph Pilates.
-It is a great way for older adults to build and maintain their strength as Pilates improves posture, balance, stability and flexibility, all without being too taxing on the joints or muscles.
+Pilates is a fitness program that was created by Joseph Pilates.
+It is a great way for older adults to build and maintain their health and fitness as Pilates helps improve posture, balance, stability and flexibility, by concentrating on core strength.
+The exercises are safe as great emphasis is placed on body awareness and alignment so the movements can be executed without being too taxing on the joints or muscles.

 The exercises can also reduce the symptoms of later-in-life ailments, such as arthritis and osteoporosis, and can relieve back and joint pain too.